kmdshojib/gadget-galaxy/README.md

 # Gadget Galaxy

 This is a **Full Stack** Tech E-commerce Web app.
-Which is dynamic and feature-rich application redefines the online shopping experience.
+Which is a dynamic and feature-rich application that redefines the online shopping experience.

 - [Live](https://galaxy-gadget.vercel.app/)
 - [Server](https://github.com/kmdshojib/gadget-galaxy-backend)
 ## Features

-- Shoping Cart
+- Shopping Cart
-- Advance search By Name
+- Advanced Search By Name
 - Sort Product according to category
 - Stripe Payment
 - Different User System